typedb/typedb-docs/09-schema/03-rules.md

 };
 ```

 Each hashed line corresponds to a single Graql statement.
 In Graql, the "when" part of the rule is required to be a conjunctive pattern, whereas the "then" should be atomic - each rule can derive a single fact only.
-If your use case requires a rule with a disjunction in the "when" part, please notice that, when using the disjunctive normal form, it can be decomposed into series of conjunctive rules.
+If our use case requires a rule with a disjunction in the "when" part, please notice that, when using the disjunctive normal form, it can be decomposed into series of conjunctive rules.

 Let us have a look at an example.
 We want to express the fact that two given people are siblings.
 As we all know, for two people to be siblings, we need the following facts to be true:
 - they share the same mother